 Fleur du Mal Silk Cami & Shorts, $248 and $128

 There’s no doubt that real silk pajamas are a huge splurge.
-But I’ve been dying over this insanely pretty set from Fleur du Mal that easily doubles as sexy lingerie (or check out this red silk set for a slightly lower alternative, or if you don’t care about silk, this velvet set from Madewell is stunning).
+But I’ve been dying over this insanely pretty set from Fleur du Mal that easily doubles as sexy lingerie (it’s almost sold out – here’s the updated version, SWOON).
+Or check out this black silk set for a slightly lower-cost alternative.
 I just add cozy cardigans and legwarmers to warm it up on winter mornings.
 Speaking of which….

 I’m obsessed with legwarmers-as-pajamas.
 First of all, they look surprisingly sexy with little PJ shorts (even flannel ones) and second of all, they don’t get all twisted up in the covers as you sleep.
 Plus, they’re easy to skooch off in the middle of the night if you get too hot AND if you have permanently cold feet, pulling them over your ice-cold toes works better than socks.
 (But probs not better than your husband’s warm back.)